Fast, effortless and 100% online.

 If you are self-employed or paid outside of PAYE, then you can only claim the HRMC pilot tax relief by submitting a tax rebate claim via Self Assessment.
 Be as organised as you can.
 Keep proof of your work expenses to show as evidence to HMRC.

-In the UK, anyone who earns £100,000 or more in any given tax year is legally required by HMRC to file for Self Assessment and complete a tax return – even if they’re in full time employment.
+If in the UK, you’re self-employed or earn £150,000 or more from employment in any given tax year, you’re legally required by HMRC to file for Self Assessment and complete a tax return.

 If you are claiming your expenses through FREs, then the allowance will be added automatically and incorporated through your tax code.
 However, if it’s your first time claiming for FRE, you need to contact HMRC or include the allowance on your tax return.
 If your employment situation changes, it is your responsibility to tell HMRC so they can amend your tax code accordingly.